LLNL/Caliper/doc/services.rst

 Configuration
 ................................

-CALI_MPI_WHITELIST=(MPI_Fn_1:MPI_Fn_2:...)
+.. envvar:: CALI_MPI_WHITELIST=(MPI_Fn_1:MPI_Fn_2:...)

    List of MPI functions to instrument.
 If set, only whitelisted functions will be instrumented.

-CALI_MPI_BLACKLIST=(MPI_Fn_1:MPI_Fn_2:...)
+.. envvar:: CALI_MPI_BLACKLIST=(MPI_Fn_1:MPI_Fn_2:...)

    List of MPI functions that fill be filtered.
 Note: if both whitelist and blacklist are set, only whitelisted functions will be instrumented, and the blacklist will be applied to the whitelisted functions.

 Pthread
 --------------------------------